Sharp Nemesis NXT: Racing history

-Jon Sharp announced his retirement from Pylon Racing in August 2011, as the pilot with the highest number of wins in the history of racing.
-In 2015 he was invited to donate his prototype Nemesis NXT to the National Air and Space Museum, and it was delivered in 2018 by Crew Chief Steve Hill and race pilot Justin Phillipson.
-Museum directors planned to display it in their Nation of Speed gallery at the museum's central site, but when they realized it was too large to fit through that building's access door, they moved it to the Steven F. Udvar-Hazy Center in Fairfax County, Virginia, where it is on permanent display (as of 2022) in the Boeing Aviation Hangar alongside its older sibling, Nemesis.
+Jon Sharp, having accumulated the highest number of wins in the history of racing, announced his retirement from Pylon Racing in August 2011.
+In 2015, he received an invitation to donate his prototype Nemesis NXT to the National Air and Space Museum.
+The aircraft was subsequently delivered in 2018 by Crew Chief Steve Hill and race pilot Justin Phillipson.
+Initially, museum directors intended to exhibit the aircraft in the Nation of Speed gallery at the museum's central location.
+However, due to its size, it was determined that the aircraft could not fit through the access door of that particular building.
+Consequently, the Nemesis NXT was relocated to the Steven F. Udvar-Hazy Center in Fairfax County, Virginia.
+It is currently on permanent display (as of 2022) in the Boeing Aviation Hangar, where it stands alongside its older counterpart, the Nemesis.

+The livery of the aircraft on display at the Smithsonian National Air and Space Museum in Washington, which won the Super Sport category in 2009, was designed by renowned Italian designer Mirco Pecorari, blending style and aerodynamics into a true racing icon.

 Records

 On 30 July 2008, Sharp set an FAI class C1b world record for speed over a straight 3 km course at 573.46 km/h.

 On 20 September 2009, Sharp won the Super Sport Gold race at Reno with a speed of 407.061 mph.

 On 16 September 2009, Sharp qualified first with a speed of 412.554 mph for the top spot in the Super Sport class at Reno.

 On 17 September 2009, Sharp set a Super Sport race record of 383.292 mph.

 On 18 September 2009, Sharp beat the previous day's record with a speed of 399.336 mph.

 On 19 September 2009, the aircraft reached 406.051 mph, the first homebuilt aircraft to exceed 400 mph average race speed on the Reno course.

 On 20 September 2009, Sharp won the Super Sport Gold race at a record speed of 407.061 mph.
 He earned his 15th National Championship (another record) completing the "Record a Day and Two on Sunday" Reno campaign of 2009.

 In September–October 2015 Sharp set five FAI records for piston aircraft at Moriarty, New Mexico; all are current in 2022: